openspim/openspim.github.io/x-openspim_alignment.md

 <figure align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure9.png" target="_blank"><img width="800" src="https://openspim.org/images/alignment/Alignment_Figure9.png"></a>
-<figcaption> Figure 9 - Visualizing and adjusting the laser beam within the field of view.
-Insets show actual pictures captured in the field of view of one of the two cameras.
+<figcaption> Figure 9 - Visualizing and aligning the laser beam within the field of view.
+Insets (A-D) show actual pictures captured in the field of view of one of the two cameras.
+A) Broad beam of the left illumination before adjusting the horizontal gimbal mount knob of the corner mirror.
+B) Correct alignment of one of the two
+illumination beams C) illumination beam with a slight misalignment (shift) to the left of its focal point.
+D) One of the illumination beams needs to be adjusted with the vertical gimbal mount adjuster knob to center it in the field of view.
+E) 1 = horizontal gimbal mount adjuster knob; 2 = vertical gimbal mount adjuster knob; 3 = telescopic lenses; 4 = plastic handles that connect to the objective holder ring of their respective  detection objective and are used to slide the objective along the detection axis.
 </figcaption>
 </figure>